-While planning a survival garden that will be used during a prolonged disaster, cucumbers should be an important consideration.
+While planning a survival garden that will be used during a prolonged disaster, cucumbers might be an important consideration.

 During outbreaks of the Bubonic Plague (The Black Death) during the middle 1300’s, starvation might have killed as many people as the disease.
 As farmers and merchants died off from The Black Death, those that were still alive were left to a slow death of starvation.
 It was recorded in the journals of the witnesses to The Black Death – the starving masses even turned to cannibalism.